scobru/shogun-relay/README.md

 For blockchain interactions that require write operations (transactions):

-- Read operations (like checking membership or verifying DIDs) don't require a private key
+- Read operations (like checking membership) don't require a private key
-- Write operations (like registering DIDs or publishing Merkle roots) require a private key
+- Write operations require a private key
 - Configure `ETHEREUM_PRIVATE_KEY` in your `.env` file to enable write operations
 - The relay will automatically create a signer using this private key to sign transactions
 - For security, consider using environment variables rather than hardcoding the key
 - If no private key is provided, write operations will fail with appropriate error messages

-For example, the `POST /api/relay/oracle/publish-root` endpoint requires a private key to sign the transaction that publishes a new Merkle root to the OracleBridge contract.

 ### IPFS Layer